Once28/VGG16-LoRA-Brain-Tumor-Classifier/README.md

 git clone https://github.com/once28/VGG16-LoRA-Brain-Tumor-Classifier.git
 cd VGG16-LoRA-Brain-Tumor-Classifier
 ```
-Download the dataset from Kaggle and place the images in the appropriate folder (e.g., archive/train/ and archive/test/).
+Download the dataset from Kaggle and place the images in the appropriate folder (e.g., archive/training/ and archive/testing/).

-If you don't have access to the dataset, you can create an account on Kaggle and download it here.
+If you don't have access to the dataset, you can create an account on Kaggle and download it [here](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri).
 Open the notebook model.ipynb using Jupyter:

 ```bash